Jnagasuresh/devops_infra_project/advancedscheduling.md

   - Does the node have adequate hardware resources?
   - Is the node running out of resources/capacity?
   - Does the pod requests a specific node?
-  - Does the node have matching labes?
+  - Does the node have matching labels?
   - If the pod requests a port number, is it available on the node?
   - Are taints and tolerations avialable?